 - What features are essential on day one, and what can come later?

-Decide your priorities and if necessary the personal activities and indulgences you are willing to trade off to save money.
+Decide what your priorities are and if necessary the personal activities and indulgences you are willing to trade off to save money.

 Location is important